 Source: Editorial Board

 Voters across the state are voicing their concern over Lt.
 Gov. Mark Robinson’s long history of disturbing comments regarding guns and mass shootings.
+Robinson first came to the public’s attention in 2018 when he went viral after giving an angry speech about gun rights at a Greensboro City Council meeting.

-Ingram Haizlip, who was shot in the head by a convicted felon twelve years ago, wrote in the Greensboro News and Record earlier this month about her disgust with Robinson’s numerous Facebook posts mocking and attacking school shooting survivors.
+Ingram Haizlip, who was shot in the head by a convicted felon 12 years ago, wrote in the Greensboro News and Record earlier this month about her disgust with Robinson’s numerous Facebook posts mocking and attacking school shooting survivors.

-“In 2018, he accused the student survivors of the Parkland, Fla., mass shooting of being actors and called them “spoiled, angry, know-it-all CHILDREN,” “stupid kids,” and “media prosti-tots,”” Haizlip noted
+“In 2018, he accused the student survivors of the Parkland, Fla., mass shooting of being actors and called them “spoiled, angry, know-it-all CHILDREN,” “stupid kids,” and “media prosti-tots,”” Haizlip noted.

 Rev. Dawn Daly-Mack, a Northampton County resident and proud gun owner, said that Robinson’s policy stances, which include opposition to universal background checks, make him too extreme for North Carolina.